-I am an assistant professor in the Department of Chemistry and Biochemistry and my lab focuses on developing quantitative imaging assays and novel biosensors to understand lipid-protein interactions.
+I am an associate professor in the Department of Chemistry and Biochemistry and my lab focuses on developing quantitative imaging assays and novel biosensors to understand lipid-protein interactions.
 We commonly use total internal reflection fluorescence (TIRF) microscopy, confocal microscopy, FRAP and FRET techniques.

 I am also involved the interdisciplinary molecular biophysics program that includes members of the Physics, Chemistry and Biochemistry, and Biology Department.
 More information about Biophysical sciences at the University of Denver can be found here:

 Our lab website: http://michelleknowles.wix.com/knowleslab